-Any person may take and hold any stray animal or animal trespassing on his their property; however, such person shall notify the Animal Control Program within twenty-four (24) hours of the following:
+Any person may take and hold any stray animal or animal trespassing on their property; however, such person shall notify the Animal Control Program within twenty-four (24) hours of the following:

-- A. The fact that he they have has such an animal in his their possession. - B. A complete description of the animal. - C. The license tag number, rabies tag number, or any other identification tag that may be attached to such animal.
+- A. The fact that they have such an animal in their possession. - B. A complete description of the animal. - C. The license tag number, rabies tag number, or any other identification tag that may be attached to such animal.
 If the animal has no source of identification the person shall so state. - D. The place where such animal is confined.